 5. Sleep disturbance (insomnia, drowsiness, sleeping less than usual, sleeping more than usual) (1).

-Despite widespread concerns about, and evidence of chronic under-reporting by athletes of concussion symptoms, a 2013 review of the medical literature says that "symptom assessment remains a critical component of concussion assessment."
+Despite widespread concerns about, and repeated studies showing chronic under-reporting by athletes of concussion symptoms, a 2013 review of the medical literature says that "symptom assessment remains a critical component of concussion assessment."

 A concussion should be suspected on the sports sideline, and the athlete immediately removed from play and not permitted to return the same day, if any of the following signs are observed after a direct or indirect blow to the head:

-While there are a number of symptom scales currently in use, including the Post-Concussion Symptom Inventory (a version of which can be used for children as young as 5 and which includes a parent version the three main symptom scales most often used are the Post-Concussion Symptom Scale (PCSS) the Sport Concussion Assessment Tool 3 (SCAT) - Versions 2 and 3, and the Concussion Symptom Inventory (CSI), a 12-item scale derived from the PCSS and SCAT2.
+While there are a number of symptom scales currently in use, including the Post-Concussion Symptom Inventory (a version of which can be used for children as young as 5 and which includes a parent version the three main symptom scales in most widespread use are (1) the Post-Concussion Symptom Scale (PCSS), (2) the Sport Concussion Assessment Tool 3 (SCAT) - Versions 2 and 3, and (3) the Concussion Symptom Inventory (CSI), a 12-item scale derived from the PCSS and SCAT2.
 All have been found to be sensitive to the acute effects of concussion in high school, college, and professional athletes.